RethaD27/RETDIA521_BCL2401-GroupE_Rethabile-Diale_JSL10/README.md

 ## Reflections
-The "Escape VanillaJS Challenge" was an interesting exercise in JavaScript programming.
+The "Escape Vanilla JS Challenge" was an interesting exercise in JavaScript programming.
 It provided pactice in using Fetch API to fetch data from data from JSON files, manipulating arrays and sets, and working with asynchronous functions.

 Room 1 challenge was to find the most recent book from a JSON library by comparing publication dates.
 Room 2 required finding common concepts between two sets, which was achieved using set operations.
 Room 3 introduced asynchronous programming by navigating through a labyrinth with delayed steps.